The Red and the Black (The X-Files): Plot

 Under hypnosis, Scully recalls the Rebels burning her fellow abductees, as well as a Colonist spacecraft killing the Rebels and abducting Cassandra.
 During a meeting with Walter Skinner, Mulder continues to insist that the events have been orchestrated by the military and not by aliens.
 Meanwhile, the Russian vaccine seems to have no effect on Marita.
 The First Elder tells the Well-Manicured Man that they have already decided to turn the Rebel over to the Colonists.
 Jeffrey shows Scully a video of him talking about aliens while under hypnosis while he was a child, claiming his mother had forced him to make those statements.

 Krycek is released and attacks Mulder in his apartment.
 He claims that a war is raging between the aliens and that the Rebel immolations are meant to halt the impending colonization of Earth.
 He also claims that the captured Rebel is critical to their plans and must not die.
 Scully visits Mulder and reveals she has been reconsidering her memories of abduction, while Mulder reveals he is newly taking them seriously as a result of his encounter with Krycek.
 Mulder and Scully head to Wiekamp Air Force Base, where the Alien Bounty Hunter—who is disguised as Quiet Willy—has come to kill the Rebel.
 However, Mulder witnesses a second Rebel arriving to seemingly kill the Bounty Hunter and rescue the captured Rebel.
 The Well-Manicured Man watches as the Russian vaccine is revealed to have been successful on Marita.
 Mulder is released by the military but is confused by what he saw.
 At FBI Headquarters, Spender receives the letter from Canada.
-In Canada we see the boy return the unopened letter to the cabin and the sender is revealed to be The Smoking Man (William B. Davis).
+In Canada, the boy returns the unopened letter to the cabin and the sender is revealed to be The Smoking Man (William B. Davis).